symlex/symlex/README.md

 Models, Forms & Databases
 -------------------------
 Symlex isn't designed for any specific database abstraction layer or model library.
 The examples are based on MySQL and [Doctrine ActiveRecord - Object-oriented CRUD for Doctrine DBAL](https://github.com/lastzero/doctrine-active-record).
-The use of ORM is discouraged for testability and performance reasons.
+It is a lot less complex, faster, and has less overhead than for example Datamapper ORM implementations.

-The [InputValidation](https://github.com/lastzero/php-input-validation) package provides secure whitelist validation
-for validating user input data in the controller layer before passing it to models.
+The [InputValidation](https://github.com/lastzero/php-input-validation) package provides secure whitelist validation for validating user input data in the controller layer before passing it to models.

 **Doctrine Migrations** for versioning database schemas is supported out of the box (`app/console` lists all available commands).